stefanstranger/stefanstranger.github.io/_posts/2019-06-26-PassingVariablesfromStagetoStage.md

 After some searches on the Internet I found that <a href="http://donovanbrown.com/post/Passing-variables-from-stage-to-stage-in-Azure-DevOps-release" target="_blank">Donovan Brown</a> also wrote a blog post on this topic but I was not able to get this working.

+**Update 07-30-2019:**

+It turned out that it didn't work due to a permission issue.
+Check his original blog post for more information.

 # Variable Scopes

 Azure DevOps has various scopes where you can define your custom variables.